ankitshaw/DistributedDataSystem-101/README.md

 ## How do we distribute Data?
 In a distributed system it becomes very important to distribute data efficiently across different nodes.
 Two commmon ways data is distributed are **Partition** and **Replication**.

-### Partition
-In Partition we split the database into different partitions and each partition is assigned to one of the machines/node in the distributed system.
-It is also known as sharding.

 ### Replication
 In Replication we keep a copy of the same data at different locations/node in our distributed architecture.
 Each node has access to all the data.
 It increase redundancy, but prevents single point of failure.

+### Partition
+In Partition we split the database into different partitions and each partition is assigned to one of the machines/node in the distributed system.
+It is also known as sharding.

+## Data Replication

+Replication means keeping a copy of the same data on multiple machines that are connected via a network.

+### Why the need?
+* 1. For Scalability
+* 2. No Single point of failure
+* 3. Reduced Latency